Trusted WordPress tutorials, when you need them most.

 How to View an Attachments Page in WordPress

-When customizing your single attachments template, it’s helpful to view an attachments page so you can see your changes.
+When customizing your single attachments template, it’s helpful to view an attachments page to see your changes.
 Here are a few ways to view attachment pages in WordPress.

 Viewing an Attachments Page From the Media Library